hackclub/hackclub/workshops/hack_club_badge_generator/README.md

 ## So let's get coding

+First of all let us create a file to write our code in.
+Create a file called "script.py" and open  it in a tex editor of your choice.

-First of all we need to import Image, ImageDraw, ImageFont from pillow
+we need to import Image, ImageDraw, ImageFont from pillow.
+These are used in various parts of our code.

 ```python
 from PIL import Image, ImageDraw, ImageFont